khw413n9/neo-img/README.md

 - you can also call `require("neo-img.utils").display_image(filepath, win)` to display the image in the given window

 ## Configuration ⚙️
-> document type files currently rely on `libreoffice` to convert them into image
+> document type files currently rely on `libreoffice` to convert them into image, so make sure libreoffice is in your path (in windows it's called soffice)
 > see [ttyimg](https://github.com/Skardyy/ttyimg) for more info on supported files and why
 ```lua
 require('neo-img').setup({